Skip to main content

 Quick Startโ€‹

-# Auto-detect which agent is present
+# Auto-detect which built-in agent adapter is present

 atomic agent enable

-# Or target a specific agent
+# Or target a specific built-in adapter

 atomic agent enable --agent claude-code